10 Backyard Garden Sheds Cute Enough to Live In

 Our yard is our sanctuary.
 We sit by our pond every day, often sipping a glass of wine, enjoying the soothing sound of water and the fish swimming around,” says Mary Chinnici of Neptune, New Jersey.
 “We also enjoy the wildlife and have various bird feeders, birdbaths, flowers and shrubs to attract them.”
 Learn how to make a DIY miniature pond for small spaces.

-“Since I can see the shed from my kitchen window, I decided to paint it.
+“Since I can see this cute shed from my kitchen window, I decided to paint it.
 I usually just do a painted scene from year to year but this time I painted the whole back side and wrote a verse on the window,” says Rhoda McVey of Rogers, Arkansas.
 “There’s a retirement center right behind my house.
 Some of the residents came out of their apartments to see it so I made some new friends.”

-“My backyard potting shed and surrounding pathway gardens are all zone 3 and 4 plants that fit within the Adirondack Park.
+“My cute potting shed and surrounding pathway gardens are all zone 3 and 4 plants that fit within the Adirondack Park.
 It attracts hummingbirds, butterflies and tourists,” says Linda McClarigan of Malone, New York.
 Regardless of your growing zone, you can plant these colorful annual flowers to attract hummingbirds.